kevinmutwiri/soft-skills/week2/daily3/README.md

 Remember that [NYT 7-minute workout](https://www.nytimes.com/video/well/100000007527127/standing-7-min-workout.html)?
 You can give it a try this week.
 You can try it now, while you are still on this page!

+> NOTE: Alwaysput your health first, you know you best!
+If any options are beyond what your body can take, look for options that better suit you.

+[Mr.VYBES.
+(2020, April 5).
+10 Minute Dance Workout - AfroBeats Dancehall - Caribbean - Mr.VYBES [Video]](https://www.youtube.com/watch?v=ERZF-FeIXdk)